sunnyStefi/spring-security-basics/README.md

 ## 🚀 Next Steps

-In the next branch (`branch-05`), we will connect authentication to a real in-memory H2 database 🤯, persisting users with JPA and managing them with a custom `UserDetailsService`.
+In the next branch, we will connect authentication to a real in-memory H2 database 🤯, persisting users with JPA and managing them with a custom `UserDetailsService`.